Gumby: Video game

-In August 2005, the first video game featuring Gumby, Gumby vs. the Astrobots, was released by Namco for the Game Boy Advance.
+In August 2005, the only video game featuring Gumby, Gumby vs. the Astrobots, was released by Namco for the Game Boy Advance.
 The plot follows the Blockheads and their cohorts, the Astrobots, capturing Pokey, Prickle, Goo, Gumbo, and Gumba and placing them in books.
 With his friends and parents in trouble, Gumby sets out to rescue them and defeat the Blockheads.
 The game is a sidescrolling platformer, where Gumby must navigate stages to reach the end, while avoiding enemies and pitfalls, and defeating a number of bosses from the game's various worlds.
 Gumby vs. the Astrobots received generally average reviews according to review aggregator Metacritic, with an average score of 63 out of 100, based on four reviews.